 Eagle Mountain has a very particular set of circumstances that make the rate lock question unique here compared to other Utah County cities.

 The commute has been the tradeoff from day one.
 Most Eagle Mountain residents moved here accepting a 25–45 minute commute to Silicon Slopes or the broader Utah County job market in exchange for more home, bigger lots, and lower prices.
 When that commute equation changes — remote work disappears, a job moves, a promotion takes you somewhere new — the math that made Eagle Mountain make sense shifts dramatically.
-Silicon Slopes is 25–30 minutes away, Provo is 40 minutes, Salt Lake City is 50 minutes via Mountain View Corridor.
 If your commute situation has changed, your low rate may not be keeping you in the right place anymore.

 Pioneer Crossing is finally getting better — but it's still under construction.
 As I covered in my post on the Pioneer Crossing Flex Lanes project, UDOT opened new lanes in each direction in May 2026, two months ahead of schedule.
-The full Flex Lanes system is expected by late 2026.
 That's good news for Eagle Mountain long-term — but right now, nightly closures and ongoing construction make the commute genuinely harder for some residents.
-For sellers, completed infrastructure improvements will likely be a tailwind for home values later in 2026 and into 2027.

 The new Lake Mountain School District changes the school zone picture.
-Eagle Mountain is one of the communities breaking away from Alpine School District to form the new Lake Mountain School District, launching July 2027.
+Eagle Mountain is breaking away from Alpine School District to form the new Lake Mountain School District, launching July 2027.
 As I covered in my post on what the new school district means for buyers, this is genuinely positive for long-term community value.
-But it also means school zone boundaries, administration, and systems are in transition.
-Families considering a move based on school access should understand what's changing and when.
+But school zone boundaries, administration, and systems are in transition right now.

 Families have outgrown their space.
 Eagle Mountain attracted a lot of young families buying their first real home during the pandemic.
 Four years later, those families are bigger.
-The 4-bedroom, 2-bath starter home that felt spacious in 2021 feels different with three kids, a home office, and a teenager who needs their own space.
 A 3% mortgage rate doesn't fix a layout that no longer works.

 The new construction competition cuts both ways.
 Yes, new construction makes it harder to sell — but it also gives you, as a buyer of your next home, real leverage.
 Builders throughout Eagle Mountain and Saratoga Springs are offering $10,000–$20,000 in closing cost credits and rate buydowns to move inventory.
-If you're buying new, you can use that to significantly offset the rate increase on your next mortgage.
+The same equity math applies to sellers in Lehi — where the appreciation story is even stronger given Silicon Slopes proximity.

 "Life doesn't stand still — people get new jobs, grow their families, downsize after retirement, or simply want to live in a different neighborhood.
 Those needs are starting to outweigh the financial benefit of clinging to a rock-bottom mortgage rate." — Redfin economist, 2025